Search a project

 Learn moreSustainable management of irrigation and fertilization in quinoa

-The adequate management of water and fertilization is critical to optimize yield, within the limits established by the climate and the availability of resources.
-Even though quinoa is recommended as an efficient crop in terms of its use of water and nitrogen an evaluation of responses to these variables at the crop physiology level shows significant gaps between actual yields and those limited by...
+Adequate water and fertilization management is critical to optimizing yield within limitations of climate and resource availability.
+Though quinoa is recommended as an efficient crop in terms of water and nitrogen use, an evaluation of responses to these limiting factors at the crop physiology level shows significant gaps between actual yields and those limited by these factors.
+These gaps expose ...

 Learn moreNanotechnology in agricultural soil moisture management

-Soil is the basis of terrestrial ecosystems and agriculture, it participates in the cycle of nutrients, the storage, and infiltration of water, the support of plants, and microbial activity.
-Progressive soil degradation and desertification processes advance rapidly in countries of the Andean region, reducing agricultural production, which negatively impacts the economy of rural families, causing h...
+Soil is the basis of terrestrial ecosystems and agriculture, crucial to nutrient cycling, water storage and infiltration, plant support, and microbial activity.
+Progressive soil degradation and desertification processes are advancing rapidly in countries of the Andean region, reducing agricultural production and negatively impacting the economy of rural families, leading to hunger and poverty.
+Add...

 Learn moreNanofertilizers in soils and nitrous oxide emissions

-The low efficiency in the use of nutrients in the fertilization processes has led to soil degradation, nutrient leaching, water pollution, high greenhouse gas emissions, and poor production models.
-Accordingly, nano-fertilizers are considered as one of the alternatives with great potential.
-In this project, formulations of nano-fertilizers based on titanium dioxide, zinc oxide, and zeolite will be...
+Inefficienct nutrient use in fertilization processes has led to soil degradation, nutrient leaching, water pollution, high greenhouse gas emissions, and poor production models.
+Nano-fertilizers are considered an alternative with great potential.
+In this project, formulations of nano-fertilizers based on titanium dioxide, zinc oxide, and zeolite will be synthesized and characterized.
+The effect of ...

 Learn more